About USC Gould

 Michael Simkovic’s research focuses on the intersection between law and finance, with a particular emphasis on credit markets, financial regulation, and taxation.
 His work has been published in leading journals including The University of Chicago Law Review, The Journal of Corporate Finance, and the Journal of Legal Studies.

 In 2015, he received the American Law Institute’s Young Scholars Medal and became an elected member of the American Law Institute.
 For four years in a row, he was voted among the most influential in legal education by National Jurist Magazine.
 He was the recipient of the American College of Consumer Financial Services Lawyers Writing Award in 2012.
+Simkovic has testified before the U.S. House Judiciary Committee and has served as an expert on consumer and corporate finance issues.

-Simkovic has presented his research at the American Law & Economics Association Conference, the Conference on Empirical Legal Studies, the National Tax Association, and at Harvard, Stanford, NYU, Berkeley, Northwestern, University of Virginia, UCLA, and USC.
+Simkovic has presented his research at the American Law & Economics Association Conference, the Conference on Empirical Legal Studies, the National Tax Association, and at Harvard, Stanford, NYU, Columbia, Berkeley, Northwestern, University of Virginia, UCLA, and USC.

 Works in Progress